-Have you ever found yourself standing in front of a group of colleagues, staff or clients, seemingly holding it together while delivering an important pitch or speech, all the while wondering who’ll be the first in the room to realize that you’re totally not qualified to be there?
+Have you ever found yourself standing in front of a group of colleagues, employees or clients, seemingly holding it together while delivering an important pitch or speech, all the while wondering who’ll be the first in the room to realize that you’re totally not qualified to be there?

 That’s imposter complex speaking, and you’re not alone in feeling like a fraud.